MostafaELFEEL/Machine-Learning-and-Deep-Learning-Projects/Classification/Readme.md

-# 2-Classification Problem Using CIFAR-100 Dataset with TensorFlow:
+# Classification Problem Using CIFAR-100 Dataset with TensorFlow:

 ## Overview
 This repository demonstrates a machine learning classification task using the CIFAR-100 dataset.
 The goal is to classify images into one of the 100 classes using a Multilayer Neural Network (MNN) model implemented with TensorFlow.